cirospaciari/socketify.py/README.md

 This project aims at High Performance PyPy3 Web Development and WebSockets

-> This project will adapt the full capi from uNetworking/uWebSockets but for now it's just this.
+> This project will adapt the full C API from uNetworking/uWebSockets, this same C API is used by [Bun](https://bun.sh/)

-### Overly simple hello world app
+### Overly simple hello world app [click here](https://github.com/cirospaciari/socketify.py/tree/main/examples) for more examples
 ```python
 from socketify import App